Skip to main content

 Potent inhibitor of differentiation and activity; promotes apoptosis.

 This detailed comparison reveals the sophisticated and synergistic nature of hormonal regulation of the male skeleton.
-It also clarifies why the suppression of estradiol with Anastrozole can lead to a net loss of bone mass, even when are optimized.
+It also clarifies why the suppression of estradiol with Anastrozole can lead to a net loss of bone mass, even when testosterone levels are optimized.
 The anabolic effects of testosterone on bone formation are insufficient to compensate for the increased bone resorption that results from estradiol deficiency.

 Clinical Implications and Future Directions